 I experimented some more with using the batik technique for dyeing the leather of the uppers.
 First I dyed the leather ochre than applied hot wax with a paintbrush and dyed it over with red and again with cranberry.
 I repeated the process several times to get the look you see here.

 I used lasts to make these sandals but you don’t absolutely need them, I ‘ve made similar sandals before without lasts and the leather molded itself to my feet after just a short time wearing them.

-Only water based leather dyes will work with batik.
+Only water-based leather dyes will work with batik.
 I used red, ochre and cranberry from Identity Leather Craft.
-I’m still looking for water based blues, that don’t change colour when exposed to light or are too dark or too greyish in tone.

 For how to make any sandals you can dream of check out my eBook How To Make Unique Leather Sandals.